persalys/persalys/README.rst

 Environment variables:

 - LANGUAGE: can be set to en|fr to override the language on Linux
-- PERSALYS_HTML_DOCUMENTATION_PATH: override path to the html documentation
+- PERSALYS_HTML_PATH: override path to the html documentation
 - PERSALYS_NO_GL: if defined, this disables OpenGL (used for ParaView widgets)
 - PERSALYS_CALIBRATION_ENGINE: if defined to "adao" and adao support is enabled this switches to adao for calibration computations